Recycle Tip:

 months.

-state of California bans all e-waste from landfills making e-waste recycling a key component of DC Environmental's recycling program.
+The state of California bans all e-waste from landfills making e-waste recycling a key component of DC Environmental's recycling program.

 We make it easy for you to dispose of your e-waste in a responsible way.
 We also provide metrics reporting for all recycled items, from batteries to computers, with full supply chain accountability.
 This is a great way to increase your diversion rate.